 The Montessori curriculum is always up-to-date and dynamic because observation and the meeting of needs is continual and specific for each child.
-When physical, mental, spiritual, and emotional needs are met children glow with excitement and a drive to play and work with enthusiasm, to learn, and to create.
+When physical, mental, spiritual, and emotional needs are met, children glow with excitement and a drive to play, work, learn, and create with enthusiasm.
 They exhibit a desire to teach, help, and care for others and for their environment.

 The high level of academic achievement so common in Montessori schools is a natural outcome of experience in such a supportive environment.
 The Montessori method of education is a model that serves the needs of children of all levels of mental and physical ability as they live and learn in a natural, mixed-age group, which is very much like the society they will live in as adults.

-The potential of the child is not just mental, but is revealed only when the complete "Montessori method" is understood and followed.
-The child's choice, practical work, care of others and the environment, and above all the high levels of concentration reached when work is respected and not interrupted, reveal a human being that is superior not only academically, but emotionally and spiritually, a child who cares deeply about other people and the world, and who works to discover a unique and individual way to contribute.
-This is the essence of real "Montessori" method.
+The full potential of the child, but is revealed only when the complete “Montessori Method” is understood and followed.
+The child’s choice, practical work, care of others and the environment, and above all the high levels of concentration reached when work is respected and not interrupted, reveal a human being that is superior not only academically, but emotionally and spiritually.
+The essence of the real Montessori Method seeks to inspire a child to care deeply about other people and the world, and work to discover a unique and individual way to contribute.

 Who is Maria Montessori, M.D.?

 Maria Montessori, born in 1870, was the first woman in Italy to receive a medical degree.
-She worked in the fields of psychiatry, education and anthropology.
-She believed that each child is born with a unique potential to be revealed, rather than as a "blank slate" waiting to be written upon.
-Her main contributions to the work of those of us raising and educating children:
+She worked in the fields of psychiatry, education and anthropology, and believed that each child is born with a unique potential to be revealed, rather than as a “blank slate” waiting to be written upon.
+Her main contributions to the work of those of us raising and educating children are:

 - Preparing the most natural and life supporting environment for the child